 Certificate in Equine Veterinary Assistant

-What can I do with an Equine Veterinary Assistant Certificate?
+What Could I Do with an Equine Vet Assistant Certificate?

 Visit the University Catalog >> for Curriculum, Course Descriptions, and Program Outcomes.

 Coursework for your program is designed to help you build the foundation of insights necessary to:

 - Understand the roles and expectations of equine vet assistants toward patients, veterinarians, and horse owners

 - Facilitate collaboration among members of the care management team

 - Develop specialized skills with on-the-job internship experiences

 - Build professional skills for communicating, critical thinking, and decision making

 Pursue Your Equine Veterinary Assistant Certificate at Post!

 At Post University, we are focused on your success, in and out of the classroom.
 A student success advisor will work with you one-on-one to answer your questions and help you address challenges throughout your certificate program.
 We are here to help you achieve your personal and professional goals.